dortania/Getting-Started-With-ACPI/ssdt-easy.md

 > What about USBX?

-For Skylake+ and AMD, you can grab a prebuilt file here: [SSDT-USBX.aml](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/SSDT-USBX.aml).
+For Skylake and newer plus AMD, you can grab a prebuilt file here: [SSDT-USBX.aml](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/SSDT-USBX.aml).
 This file is plug and play and requires no device configuration, **do not use on Broadwell and older**.

 **Troubleshooting note**: See [General Troubleshooting](https://khronokernel.github.io/Opencore-Vanilla-Desktop-Guide/troubleshooting/troubleshooting.html) if you're having issues running SSDTTime

 ## Adding to OpenCore

-Don't forget that SSDTs need to be added to Opencore, eminder that .aml is complied, .dsl is code. **Add only the .aml file**:
+Don't forget that SSDTs need to be added to Opencore, reminder that .aml is complied, .dsl is code. **Add only the .aml file**:
 * EFI/OC/ACPI
 * config.plist -> ACPI -> Add

-Reminder that Cmd/Crtl+R with ProperTree pointed at your OC folder will add all your SSDTs, kexts and .efi drivers to the config for you. **Do not add your DSDT to OpenCore, its already in your firmware**
+Reminder that Cmd/Crtl+R with ProperTree pointed at your OC folder will add all your SSDTs, kexts and .efi drivers to the config for you. **Do not add your DSDT to OpenCore, its already in your firmware**.
+If you are unsure what this is referring to, go back to the OpenCore guide and select your config based of the architecture of your CPU.

 Users of `FixHPET` will also need to merge oc_patches.plist into their config.plist